ashishiiit/fiegn_client_demo/README.md

 	@FeignClient("COUPAN-SERVICE")
 	public interface FiegnClient {

-		@RequestMapping("/coupan/getCoupan")   //pass uri of the method which you want to comsune. public double getCoupan();
+		@RequestMapping("/coupan/getCoupan")   //pass uri of the method which you want to comsune. here i want to call getCoupan() of coupan-service public double getCoupan();             // so i have passed exact same path which call getCoupan().

 	}